powsybl/powsybl.github.io/docs/sensitivity/index.md

 - *BranchFlowPerPSTAngle* : calculates the linear impact of a PST angle increase on a specific branch's active flow (in MW/°)
 - *BranchIntensityPerPSTAngle* : calculates the linear impact of a PST angle increase on a specific branch's current (in A/°)

+## Contingencies
+The sensitivity analysis may also take, optionnally, a list of contingencies as an input.
+When contingencies are provided, the sensitivity values shall be calculated on the network at state N, but also after the application of each contingency.

 **JSON format**

-The sensitivity computation module provides a JSON mapping to sensitivity factors that can be used as a sensitivity factors provider.
+The sensitivity analysis module provides a JSON mapping to sensitivity factors that can be used as a sensitivity factors provider.
 The file is a list of JSON objects each one representing a sensitivity factor:
 ```json
 [ {